tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/File-Service-REST-API.md

 ---
 title: File service REST API (REST) - Azure Storage
-description: The Server Message Block (SMB) protocol is the preferred file share protocol used on premise today.
+description: The Server Message Block (SMB) protocol is the preferred file share protocol used on-premises today.
 The Microsoft Azure File service enables customers to leverage the availability and scalability of Azure’s Cloud Infrastructure as a Service (IaaS) SMB without having to rewrite SMB client applications.
 author: pemari-msft

 ms.date: 09/23/2019